Distributional Limit Theory for Optimal Transport: Regularized problems

 holds.
-It now suffices to prove a central limit theorem for the left-hand side of the previous equation in order to derive the limiting distribution of the EOT potentials.
+Now, proving a CLT for the left-hand side of the previous equation is enough to find the limiting distribution of the EOT potentials.
 This follows from the fact that the random function $ e^{\frac{-c(X_i,\cdot)}{\epsilon}}$ satisfies a CLT in $\mathcal{C}(\Omega)$ for any Lipschitz cost (see \cite{LedouxTalagrand1991} for a discussion on the conditions where a uniform central limit theorem holds).
 We refer to \cite{GonzalezSanz.Loubes.Weed.2024.weaklimits} for the description of the covariance of the Gaussian process in the following theorem. \begin{theorem} Let $P$ and $Q$ be supported on the compact sets $\Omega$ and $\Omega'$.
 Assume that the cost function is Lipschitz.
 Then there exists a centered Gaussian process $\mathbb{G} $ in $\Omega \times\Omega' $ with continuous sample paths such that

 in $\mathcal{C}(\Omega \times\Omega')$.
 If the cost is $\mathcal{C}^s$ then the limit holds in $\mathcal{C}^{s-1}(\Omega \times\Omega')$. \end{theorem} From this result a CLT for EOT plans can be established through the asymptotic analysis of the dual potentials and the relation